gdoumenc/coworks/docs/tech_quickstart.rst

 .. literalinclude:: ../tests/example/quickstart2.py

-As you can see, a command can be renammed.
+As you can see, a command can be renamed.

 And now we can upload the sources folder to AWS S3::